derbyparty/derby-router/README.md

   })
 });

-// name route using this.model
+// you can access model via this.model
-// and this.render() it's equal page.render('item')
+// and page.render via this.render()
 app.get('item', '/item/:id', function(){
   var self = this;
   var item = this.model.at('items.' + this.params.id);